deutsche-nationalbibliothek/dataset-tools/docs/datashed.md

 (`--crossref` option) and/or [Datacite] (`--datacite` option) public data files.

-The following call generates the list of bibliographic identifiers in normalized form and Crossref/Datacite allow list:
+In the following example the list of bibliographic identifiers is generated in normalized form using Crossref and Datacite allow lists:

 ```console
 $ datashed bibrefs -I tmp/index2.ipc --normalize --datacite ~/share/datacite --crossref ~/share/crossref -o bibrefs.ipc